Are you looking for a new job? This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

 Working as a locum and an employee

 There are times when pharmacists may look to top up their earnings from their regular job with some extra hours as a locum.
-Equally, some pharmacists may be looking for experience in other branches of pharmacy.

 Employees will need to check their employment contract to see whether it contains a clause stipulating that they cannot work elsewhere.
 For further advice, contact your trade union or your local Citizens Advice Bureau.
 Pharmacist Support can also refer you to a specialist employment adviser.
 See the self-employed or employee section for full contact details.